dalesgit/logseq/pages/Module 2 Jan 23.md

 			  logseq.order-list-type:: number
 		- through **feelings**
 		  logseq.order-list-type:: number
+			- ((679286e1-76b9-4571-96a9-3902e51bd6b9))
+			  logseq.order-list-type:: number
+			- Nina engaged daughter when young.
+Pick up a doll.
+What does it make you feel? logseq.order-list-type:: number
 		- through **nature**
 		  logseq.order-list-type:: number
 	- What's your decision, book. following the pattern of last week's discussion.
 Case studies that make it easy to understand.